 as Thomas's.
 But his control of it can be spotty.
 Sometimes, the tone has a thrilling

 ring that can also carry superb poetic urgency with it.
 Sometimes, it gets locked

 up in the throat in a disconcerting way.
-The finest Amfortas on disc, IMO, is
+The finest Amfortas on disc, in my opinion,

 George London and a variety of nuance and shading that beggars both.
 Here is the

-prize of this set, IMO.
-As for Matthias Hoelle's Gurnemanz, it is slightly more
+prize of this set, in my opinion.
+As for Matthias Hoelle's Gurnemanz, it is slightly

-consistently vocalized than Lloyd's, but it too has its occasional share of vocal
+more consistently vocalized than Lloyd's, but it too has its occasional share

 to compensate nor the intrinsic depths of Lloyd's instrument.